discordjs/guide/guide/creating-your-bot/adding-more-commands.md

 });
 ```

 Before doing anything else, make a property to store the prefix you've configured.
-Instead of `const config = ...`, you can use destructuring to extract the prefix variable from the config file, and the token as well while you're at it.
+Instead of `const config = ...`, you can destructure the config file to extract the prefix and token variables.

 ```diff
 - const config = require('./config.json');